 That means Per Agent, a CRM Manager Virtual Assistant might spend anywhere from 30 minutes – to 1 hour per workday:

 - keeping everything up to date,

-- checking in on tasks and appointments, making sure everyone is following along & doing what they’re supposed to do, and finally
+- making sure everyone is following along and doing what they’re supposed to do,

-- making sure that everything is getting reported in the CRM according to your Standard Operating Procedures.
+- and finally, make sure that everything is getting reported in the CRM according to your Standard Operating Procedures.

 While there are definitely economies of scale as this type of responsibility grows, as your Team approaches 10 – 20 Agents, you’re going to likely need more than 1 full-time CRM Management Virtual Assistant.

 It’s going to be difficult to predict exactly what workload to assign your CRM Virtual Assistant in the early stages.
 That’s why it’s important you budget extra time to monitor & adjust their Workflows for the first 2 – 4 months.

 Eventually you’ll be able to settle in to a sweet spot with the Virtual Assistant where you’re:

 - Getting the greatest bang for your buck by leveraging the CRM Manager’s time,

 - Keeping everything up-to-date in the CRM without your Salespeople wasting time on menial Admin Tasks,